project-ida/two-state-quantum-systems/src/03-a-two-state-system-in-a-quantised-field.md

 (df_coupled.abs()**2).plot(title="Probabilities $|\psi|^2$     (Fig 4))", ax=axes[1]);
 ```

-We see above that even though we start with the field "empty" of bosons (blue line), after a while, the field is likely to have a single boson at the expense of the energy in the two state which transitions to the lower state (red line)
+We see above that even though we start with the field "empty" of bosons (blue line), after a while, the field is likely to have a single boson at the expense of the energy in the two state which transitions to the lower state (red line) - this is where spontaneous emission comes from.

+> TODO: Maybe calculate rates of emission / Einstein coefficients

 ```python